Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Staged Reinforcement Optimization (SRO)

 \subsection{Stage 2: Textual RL}

-While MRL is indispensable for grounding reasoning across visual and textual inputs, intensive MRL training can inadvertently lead to a decline in purely textual capabilities, which we define as ``textual capability decay''.
+While MRL is indispensable for grounding reasoning across visual and textual inputs, intensive MRL training can inadvertently lead to a decline in purely textual capabilities.
 To further elevate the model's capacity for sophisticated abstract reasoning, we integrate a subsequent Textual Reinforcement Learning (TRL) phase.
 This stage aims to achieve both robust linguistic fluency and advanced reasoning.
 Linguistic fluency is restored and enhanced by fine-tuning on high-quality, text-only corpora focused on instruction-following and conversational abilities.
 Simultaneously, to foster advanced reasoning, the TRL phase exposes the model to complex, text-centric problem-solving tasks.
 This compels the model to refine and generalize intricate reasoning patterns, articulate multi-step thought processes with greater clarity, and master linguistic nuances essential for higher-order cognition.
 For policy optimization during this TRL phase, we employ GRPO, augmented with our proposed PAD mechanism for efficient sample utilization.
-The reward function is multifaceted, designed to promote linguistic excellence, which encompasses both fluency and conciseness.
-Conciseness, in particular, is also encouraged by the efficient-length reward (Equation~\ref{eq:efficient_length_reward}).